Zheng Jie: 2013

 Her year began in Auckland in a bid to defend her title at Auckland.
 Despite being seeded fourth, Zheng lost in the first round in straight sets to Jamie Hampton.
-Zheng rebounded in Sydney by defeating sixth-seeded Sam Stosur in the first round, 6–3, 6–7, 6–4.
+Zheng rebounded in Sydney by defeating sixth-seeded Sam Stosur in three sets.
 In the second round, she lost to Madison Keys, a qualifier ranked 135, 0–6, 4–6.
 At the Australian Open, Zheng reached the third round after another win over Stosur, but she then lost in three sets to Germany's Julia Görges.

 Following the Australian Open, Zheng struggled with poor results, losing early in Doha, Indian Wells and Miami, resulting in her falling from the top 50.
 Zheng began the clay-court season with early losses in Madrid and Rome, to Svetlana Kuznetsova and Li Na respectively.
 Zheng's fortunes changed at the Brussels Open, where she defeated Caroline Wozniacki before losing in the quarterfinals to Romina Oprandi.
 At the French Open, Zheng reached the third round for the first time since 2008, but lost to Maria Sharapova in straight sets.

 Zheng did not play any warm-up events during the grass-court season, instead electing to play her first match on the surface at Wimbledon, where she lost in the first round to Caroline Garcia.
 This was Zheng's first loss in the first round of a Grand Slam tournament since 2007.

 At the US Open, in the second round, Zheng played in what would become one of the longest US Open women's matches in history lasting more than three hours.
 She wore down Venus Williams with powerful returns and impressive endurance, eventually winning a third-set tiebreaker to take the match, but she then lost to Carla Suárez Navarro in the third round.